 4. Cherry

 Cherries have been called the "new antioxidant superfruit."
-Compared to other fruits, they have significantly higher levels of antioxidants, as well as important nutrients like beta-carotene, folic acid and fiber.
+Compared to other fruits, they have significantly higher levels of antioxidants, as well as

 5. Fig